Saijaiketan/FBLA_JOB_PORTAL/README.txt

 - employer.html: Page where employers can post jobs.
 - admin.html: Admin panel for managing job listings and applications.
 - apply.html: Page where job seekers can apply for jobs.
+- contact.html: Page where the job seeker can contact the creators or help desk of the school.
-- styles.css: The file for the website's design and layout.
+- styles.css: The file for the website's design and layout(excluding contact.html).
+- style.css: The file for the design of the contact page.
 - script.js: The JavaScript file that makes the website interactive.
 - README.txt: The file you are currently reading.